 Due to our western lifestyle and consumption patterns, Australians produce some of the highest amounts of waste per capita.
 As a community we need to get better at reducing and re-using materials, recovering resources and managing waste.
 The decision by China in early 2018 to restrict the importation of 24 categories of solid waste has intensified the need in Australia and Tasmania to better manage waste and recyclables.
 It is also vitally important that we work to reduce litter, and in particular the threat to marine life posed by plastic in the ocean.

 The State Government is working collaboratively with local government, industry and organisations involved with waste management to improve the management of waste in Tasmania.

 The National Waste Policy was released in 2018, followed by the National Waste Policy Action Plan 2019.
 This plan included targets to reduce per capita waste, ban the export of waste by mid 2020, increase resource recovery, phase out unnecessary plastics and halve organic waste going to landfill by 2030.

-- A container refund scheme is to be established in Tasmania to assist with reducing litter, and to help recover the resources that beverage containers are made from.
-The scheme was announced in June 2019 and is intended to be operational by 2022.
+- A container refund scheme which will be established in Tasmania to reduce litter, and help recover the resources that beverage containers are made from.
+Work is underway.
 More information is available on the

 DPIPWE Website - Container Refund Scheme.